RayHightower/rayhightower.github.com/source/_posts/2013-02-26-atari-pong-rubymotion-objective-c.markdown

 I recently completed the iOS Accelerated course at the [Mobile Makers Academy](http://mobilemakers.co/).
 For one of our homework assignments, we were asked to build a version of Pong that runs on iOS.
 Our instructor, [Don Bora](http://twitter.com/dbora), started us off with some skeleton code in Objective-C. Each student had to take Don's code and:

 * Add paddles.
+* Make the paddles move on their own.
-* Make the ball bounce off the paddles.
+* Make the ball bounce off the moving paddles.
 * Keep score.
 * Let one or two players control the paddles via touch.
 <!-- more -->